oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 ### Install

-To install the engine select the directory where you want it installed and then use the `install` make target to perform the installation.
-In these instructions we are going to assume that you will install to the `$HOME/ovirt-engine/installation` directory:
+To install the engine use the `install` make target to perform the installation:

     $ cd $HOME/ovirt-engine/repository
     $ make install PREFIX=$HOME/ovirt-engine/installation